-The dividing lines in the Swiss cantons ran through the old Untertanengebiete, Catholic and Protestant cantons, supporters of the ancien régime and some other (economic) dividing lines.
+The dividing lines in the Swiss cantons defined the old Untertanengebiete, the Catholic and Protestant cantons, supporters of the ancien régime and some other (economic) divisions.

-Geneva and Wallis joined the Confederation, and on 7 August 1815, an agreement was signed by twenty-two cantons.
+Geneva and Wallis also joined the Confederation and, on 7 August 1815, an agreement was signed by twenty-two cantons.

 This constitution remained in force until 1848.
 Switzerland’s neutrality was guaranteed as early as 20 March 1815.
 (Source: Thierry Lentz, 1815.
 The Congress of Vienna and the New Foundation of Europe, Munich 2014).